 From our home in San Francisco, we design, build and operate a network of satellites that we call “Doves.”
 In January 2014, we delivered Flock 1, the world’s largest constellation of Earth-imaging satellites, made up of 28 Doves.
+Together with subsequent launches, we have launched 71 Doves, toward imaging the entire Earth, every day.

 Planet creates commercial and humanitarian value with the market's most capable global imaging network.
 Fresh data from any place on Earth is foundational to solving commercial, environmental, and humanitarian challenges.
 Our global sensing and analytics platform unlocks the ability to understand and respond to change at a local and global scale.